Home > Products > Help Desk > Product Options

 Our recommendations

-Exterior - Our first choice for exterior use is low maintenance products made from Cellular PVC, High Density Polyurethane, or High Density Polyethylene.
+Exterior - Our first choice for exterior use is low maintenance products, such as those made from Cellular PVC, High Density Polyurethane, High Density Polyethylene, or Yellawood® KDAT Pressure Treated wood.
 Our second choice is Cypress.
 Cedar and Redwood are also good exterior woods.
-Read about all of these materials below.
+Also see Care & Feeding of Wood Millwork.

 Interior, painted - Poplar is our choice for painted interior millwork.